jotasprout/RoxorRescue2022/README.md

 - Data syncs with other users (essential)

 ### Future - "Far"
+Future additions (either to this mobile version or a larger "manager" version) could include:

 - Data from all devices and teams consolidated in single database
 - Remote, central can see and manage all teams, team members, and regions (optional, for orgs and locales with required infrastructure) and data
 - User can input database to which their data should sync
+- names & titles of users/team members
+- team assignments of users/team members
+- Reports, tasks, visual info per _US&R-23-FG_ 5-1 thru 5-4 and 5-13 thru 5-14
+- Mobile app could have short menus with editable fields supplemented by a "manager" populating menus with options unique to but standard within disaster region or entity

 ### Future - Even Further
 - Voice activated input for data -- the great part about this is the simplicity of the commands